OWRC/snapshots/md/chem-isotopes.md

 Craig, H. 1961.
 Isotopic variations in meteoric water.
 Science, 133, 1702-1703.

 Fritz, P., Drimmie, R.J., Frape, S.K., and O'Shea.
 1987.
 The isotopic composition of precipitation and groundwater in Canada.
 In Isotope Techniques in Water Resources   Development.
 IAEA Symposium 299, March 1987, Vienna.
 539-550.

 Gat, J.R., Bowser, C.J., and Kendall, C. 1994.
-The contribution of evaporation from the Great Lakes to the continental atmosphere: estimate based on stable isotope       data.
+The co ntribution of evaporation from the Great Lakes to the continental atmosphere: estimate based on stable isotope      data.
 Geophysical Research Letter, 21(7), 557-560.

 Kendall, C., and McDonnell, J.J.
 (Editors).
 1998.
 Isotope Tracers in Catchment Hydrology.
 Elsevier, 839p.